 Abstract (max 200 words)

-Background: Preventive vaccines able to induce broadly neutralizing antibodies (bNAbs) are needed against HIV.
-Our strategy is based on 3S motif of the gp41, namely W614A-3S following the observation of natural anti-W614A-3S NAbs can be detected in long-term non-progressor HIV+ patients and thus could be a potential novel vaccine candidate.
+Background: Our potential novel HIV vaccine candidate, a 3S motif of the gp41 (W614A-3S), is based on the detection of natural anti-W614A-3S NAbs (neutralizing antibodies) in long-term, non-progressor HIV+ patients.

-Objective: We compared the efficacy of two vaccine formulations in squalene emulation (SQE) and Aluminium hydroxide (Alum) in the induction of broadly NAbs against HIV strains in preclinical models.
-We sought to bring insight into mechanism of B cell maturation following vaccination using these two formulations.
+Objective: The efficacy of two vaccine formulations (in squalene emulsion (SQE) and in aluminum hydroxide (Alum)) in inducing broadly neutralizing Abs (bNAbs) against HIV strains in preclinical models was compared.

-Methods: Rabbit and mouse models were used to screen the induction of bNAbs following 4 immunizations using W614A-3S vaccine formulated in SQE and Alum.
-W614A-3S-specific B cells were isolated from mice for single-cell gene expression by qRT-PCR and single-cell V(D)J sequencing.
+Methods: Animal models were used to screen the induction of bNAbs following immunization using W614A-3S vaccine formulated in SQE and Alum.
+W614A-3S-specific B cells were isolated for single-cell gene expression by qRT-PCR and single-cell V(D)J sequencing.

-Finding: Both preclinical models showed that SQE adjuvant was more efficient than Alum at prompting W614A-3S-specific bNAbs with a breath of 67-93% viral neutralization.
-We showed that germinal center B cells were more frequent in SQE compared to Alum condition however with differential gene expression profile.
-These results suggest both qualitative and quantitative difference in B cell maturation and proliferation with these two formulations.
-The single-cell V(D)J sequencing of W614A-3S-specific BCR showed significant differences in BCR sequences and validate the dichotomy between SQE and Alum formulation.
+Findings: SQE adjuvant was more efficient than Alum in inducing W614A-3S-specific bNAbs.
+We showed that germinal center B cells were more frequent in SQE than in Alum, albeit with a different gene expression profile.
+These results suggest both qualitative and quantitative differences in B cell maturation and proliferation with these two formulations.
+The single-cell V(D)J sequencing of W614A-3S-specific BCR showed significant differences in BCR sequences and validates the dichotomy between SQE and Alum formulations.

-Conclusion: Adjuvant formulations of our novel vaccine candidate W614A-3S impact the quantity and quality of B cells immune responses both at gene expression level and BCR sequences.
+Conclusion: Adjuvant formulations of our novel vaccine candidate W614A-3S impact the quantity and quality of B cell immune responses at both the gene expression level and BCR sequence.

 Introduction

-The HIV disease remains a major public health.
-There is no cure for HIV infection, but an effective antiretroviral therapy allowing to control the virus and help to prevent transmission.
-In fact, this virus poses challenges for vaccine development.
-Over time, the virus evolved a number of evasion mechanisms, through particularly Env protein, by extensive amino acid variations, and a conformational instability.
+The disease caused by HIV remains a major public health problem.
+Although there is no cure for HIV infection, effective antiretroviral therapy aids in controlling the virus and helps to prevent transmission.
+HIV poses challenges for vaccine development.
+Over time, the virus has evolved a number of evasion mechanisms, particularly through the Env protein, by extensive amino acid variation and conformational instability.
 HIV-1 Env is the only target of antiviral antibodies (1).
-Ten to 30% of HIV+ patients have serum antibody capable to neutralize the virus infection of cells, and some could neutralize a majority of different cross-clade viral strains (2).
-The first challenge is to design a vaccine formulation to neutralize virus entry against large multi-clade panels of genetically diverse HIV-1 Env-pseudotyped viruses maximizing potential clinical benefit.
-However, Env has evolved a number of immune evasion strategies that create a major hurdle for vaccine design, particularly extensive amino acid variation, structural and conformational instability, and immunodominance of hypervariable regions (3, 4).
-The HIV-1 Env is a heavily glycosylated trimeric protein composed of three identical surface gp120 molecules, each noncovalently associated with a transmembrane gp41 molecule (3).
+Ten to 30% of HIV+ patients have serum antibodies capable of neutralizing virus infection of cells, with some also able to neutralize a majority of different cross-clade viral strains (2).
+The first challenge is to design a vaccine formulation to neutralize virus entry against large multi-clade panels of genetically diverse HIV-1 Env-pseudotyped viruses, to maximize potential clinical benefit.
+However, Env has evolved a number of immune evasion strategies that create a major hurdle for vaccine design, in particular extensive amino acid variation, structural and conformational instability, and immunodominance of hypervariable regions (3, 4).
+The HIV-1 Env is a heavily glycosylated trimeric protein comprising three identical surface gp120 molecules, each noncovalently associated with a transmembrane gp41 molecule (3).
 The gp41 molecule is involved in the final steps of viral envelope fusion to the host cell membrane (5) and has been proposed in vaccination strategies.